nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Example & Output:** `export`
 - Step 1.
 Navigate to the location you wish to export Trackermon data to using your OS' native GUI!
 - Step 2.
-Select the file and click "Save"
+Click "Save"
 - Step 3.
-Trackermon will export the selected file.
+Trackermon will export the selected file to your selected location.
 It's that easy!
   - If there was an error exporting the file, Trackermon will display an error message!

 <img src="images/Export.png">